AkshatValse/Stanford-Data-Science/README.md

 # Data-Science
-Here are my data science projects!
+Here are my data science projects that showcase my skills in the field.